raisumit08/ats/README.md

 ## Usage
-Access the application by navigating to [provide the application URL].
+Access the application by cloning it for now
-[Provide any additional usage instructions]

 ## Customization
-The project can be customized by [mention ways to customize or extend the functionality].
+The project can be customized by adding more functionalities for the community.

 ## Contributing
 Contributions are welcome!
 Follow these steps to contribute: